transloadit/uppy/website/src/docs/stores.md

 When the state in Redux changes, it notifies Uppy.
 This way, you get most of the benefits of Redux, including support for the Redux Devtools and time traveling!

-Here is how you can integrate Uppy's `ReduxStore`:
+Here is how you can integrate Uppy’s `ReduxStore`:

 ```js
 import Uppy from '@uppy/core'